NicolasHug/nicolashug.github.io/about.md

 <img style="border-radius:100%" alt="Nicolas Hug" src="{{ site.url }}/assets/images/nico.jpg">

 Hi, I'm Nicolas!
-I just got a PhD in Machine Learning from <a href="https://www.irit.fr/?lang=en">IRIT</a> lab, and I am now looking for a job.
+I just got a PhD in Machine Learning from <a href="https://www.irit.fr/?lang=en">IRIT</a> lab.
 I currently live in France but I'm very flexible and mobile, willing to work abroad.

 I'm also the main developer of <a href="http://surpriselib.com/">Surprise</a>, an open source Python library for building recommender systems.